lokka30/lokka30/README.md

 I'm Lachlan, a Cyber Security student from Western Australia 🇦🇺.
 I'm passionate for computer science, spending my free time creating and contributing to [libre software][6], tinkering with my homelab, and various other hobbies.

 I write projects in Java, Python, Kotlin, SQL, Bash, C++, HTML, CSS, and JavaScript.
-Aside from working on improving my ability in those languages, I also hope to explore TypeScript, C#, C, and PHP in the near future.
+Aside from working on improving my ability in those languages, I also hope to explore C#, TypeScript, C, and PHP in the near future.
 There's never enough tools in your toolbox!

-If you enjoy my work, feel free to [donate](https://ko-fi.com/lokka30), though I greatly value contributions.
+If you enjoy my work, please consider contributing (code, testing, documentation, support), or [donating](https://ko-fi.com/lokka30).
 Thanks :)

 <br /><br />